w3c/webextensions/proposals/dark_mode_extension_icons.md

 default, i.e. any of its matching conditions will be ignored.
    * In any icon group (aka in any icon variant), all types must be the same.
    For example, if one .png is supplied in a group, all other images in that group must also be .png.
+If more than one type is present in an icon group, the group can be ignored, marked as invalid and optionally show a warning during installation.

 **Matching**
 1. If `icon_variants` contains an icon group with matching conditions, the icon